The Miami Boat Show Returns to Key Biscayne over Presidents Day Weekend

 Make sure your bilge pumps and bilge float switches are working and are hard-wired to your batteries.
 If your boat is on a lift, make sure the lift is in good working order and lift your boat higher than normal.

-STORING YOUR BOAT IN THE WATER DURING A HURRICANE
+STORING YOUR BOAT ON WATER DURING A HURRICANE

 Find a Safe Harbor